getsentry/sentry-python/MIGRATION_GUIDE.md

 - The `BackgroundWorker` thread used to process events was renamed from `raven-sentry.BackgroundWorker` to `sentry-sdk.BackgroundWorker`.
 - The `reraise` function was moved from `sentry_sdk._compat` to `sentry_sdk.utils`.
+- `sentry_sdk.transport.Transport` is now an abstract base class, and therefore, it cannot be instantiated directly.
+Subclasses must implement the `capture_envelope` method.

 ## Removed